quicwg/base-drafts/draft-ietf-quic-http.md

   Protocol elements called "frames" exist in both this document and
   {{QUIC-TRANSPORT}}.
-Where frames from {{QUIC-TRANSPORT}} are referenced, the frame name will be prefaced with "QUIC."
-For example, "QUIC CONNECTION_CLOSE frames."
+Where frames from {{QUIC-TRANSPORT}} are referenced, the frame name will be prefaced with "QUIC".
+For example, "QUIC CONNECTION_CLOSE frames".
 References without this preface refer to frames defined in
   {{frames}}.

 HTTP/3 connection: